A lost East Anglian landscape

 Wicken Fen is one of the last remaining fragments of undrained fenland which once covered the vast lowlands of Cambridgeshire, Suffolk, Norfolk and Lincolnshire.

-It was the first nature reserve owned by the National Trust and today is home to over 8500 recorded species.
+It was the first nature reserve owned by the National Trust and today is home to over 8700 recorded species.
+Click on the following link for details of Species Recorded at Wicken Fen

 The rare fen violet (Viola persicifolia) has been re-discovered at Wicken over a decade since it was last seen.